 - Inside and outside.
 Depending on the available outdoor space ~ and the weather, of course ~ you could hold your ceremony outside and reception inside.
 Plus the inside is there for plan B (always have a plan B!)
 There are even some halls with enough outside space to permit overnight camping.

 - Kitchen and catering facilities.
 If they have a kitchen, there is usually catering equipment included in the hall hire.
 But if you want and can afford to, you may still use your own, or hired, items.

 - An extra room.
 Where there is a second room you would be able to have a chill-out space (did you know you can even hire sofas for the day?) or perhaps a space for toys or activities for children.

 - Caring for the environment.
 You are in control of everything that you bring into this space, how it is used and what happens to it afterwards, so your rules apply.
 If you want an eco-friendly wedding a village hall venue can give you the freedom to ensure a minimum of waste and the use of the environmentally friendly materials you choose.

 - Setting the tone.
 Either through creative diy or by hiring an event decor service, you can create the atmosphere that suits your day.
 You need not be constrained or influenced by, for instance, the imposing grandeur of a castle, the routines of a hotel, the rules of an historic house...
 You can choose attractive and stylish simplicity to be your backdrop and then centre stage can be held by your love for one another.

 Other great options are farms with barns and ceremony space.
 These venues are often particularly good for weddings with a festival vibe.
 Although they cost more than a village hall, they do come with great facilities, flexibility, support and guidance from the owners and almost always beautiful views.
 Many also have space for camping and other guest accommodation.

-Here are some of my favourites, all with beautiful outdoor space but also good indoor space for plan B.
+Here are two of my favourites, both with beautiful outdoor space and stunning views but also good indoor space for plan B.